n4ru/flicks/README.md

 **Controls**

 Here's the fun part.
 Upon boot, the Pebble will grab your configuration from the server and display the first one on the screen.
 To activate it - either flick your wrist or press select.
-You'll see a dot flash at the top right when you activate commands.
+You'll see a dot at the bottom right when you activate commands.
 When it goes away and the watch vibrates, execution was completed.
 You can cycle through your functions with the up/down buttons, and if you long-press select it will refresh the configuration from the server.
 *flicks runs on port 3940 using WebSockets.*

 Make sure to report any issues!
 There's a lot of work to be done.